-For mixtures containing Schedule 2A and 2A\ chemicals no declarations are required for mixtures containing 1% or less of a Schedule 2A or 2A\ chemical.
-In addition, production, processing and consumption AND does not need to be declared for mixtures containing between 1 and 10% of a Schedule 2A and 2A\ chemical provided that the annual amount produced, processed, or consumed is less than the relevant verification threshold for Schedule 2 plant sites set out in paragraph 12 of Part VII of the VA (i.e. 10 kg for Schedule 2A\ chemicals or 1 tonne for Schedule 2 A chemicals) (reference C-14/DEC.4, dated 2 December 2009).
+For mixtures containing Schedule 2A or 2A\ chemicals no declarations are required for mixtures containing 1% or less of a Schedule 2A or 2A\ chemical.
+In addition, production, processing and consumption AND does not need to be declared for mixtures containing between 1 and 10% of a Schedule 2A or 2A\ chemical provided that the annual amount produced, processed, or consumed is less than the relevant verification threshold for Schedule 2A\ chemicals or 1 tonne for Schedule 2A chemicals) (reference C-14/DEC.4, dated 2 December 2009).

+(ii) Sub-distribution and packaging

-Sub-distribution and packaging: The activities of sub-distribution and packaging are not to be considered as processing of Schedule 2 chemicals and are therefore not subject to declaration (reference C-I/DEC.36, dated 16 May 1997).
+The activities of sub-distribution and packaging are not to be considered as processing of Schedule 2 chemicals and are therefore not subject to declaration (reference C-I/DEC.36, dated 16 May 1997).